percona/portal-doc/docs/advisors/checks/mysql_log_replica_updates.md

 ## Resolution
 Change the configuration setting:
-Log_replica_updates = 1
+**Log_replica_updates = 1**

+!!! warning alert alert-success "Warning"
-!!
-Warning this parameter is NOT dynamic server restart is needed !!
+     This parameter is NOT dynamic and server restart is needed.